Learn everything you need to know about chalk paint and chalky style paint especially if you looking for the best chalk paint for furniture.

 Chalk paint seems to be the pioneer in furniture painting.
 Before the invention of this beautiful paint, we (mostly) could not paint over previously finished wood.
 Heck, we could barely paint over anything without a lot of prep work.

-I shared all the history about Chalk paint and chalky style paint in my post titled “how to chalk paint furniture.”
+I shared all the history about Chalk paint and chalky style paint in my post titled “how to use chalk paint.”

 In a nutshell, Chalk paint was invented by a lady called Annie Sloan.
 She currently has a line of chalk paint called….can you guess?
 Annie Sloan Chalk Paint.